Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Example of calculating influence

-We take Figure \ref{toy_example} as an example to illustrate how the label influence terms are calculated when adding an new edge or deleting an existing edge when $K=2$.
+Now we show an example for exact and approximate label influence calculation.
+We take Figure \ref{toy_example} as an example to illustrate how label influence terms are calculated when adding a new edge or deleting an existing edge when $K=2$.
 The original graph is shown in Figure \ref{toy_example}(a).
-There are two classes of nodes in the graph, which are green color and yellow color, respectively. $v$ is the target node with a label-$y_v$.
-The candidate nodes for $v$ to add edges are $\mathcal{N}_A = \{u6, u7, u8 \}$, and the candidate nodes for $v$ to delete edges are $\mathcal{N}_B = \{u2, u3\}$.
+There are two classes of nodes, i.e., green color and yellow color. $v$ is the target node with a label-$y_v$.
+The candidate nodes for $v$ to add edges are $\mathcal{N}_A = \{u_6, u_7, u_8 \}$, and the candidate nodes for $v$ to delete edges are $\mathcal{N}_B = \{u_2, u_3\}$ with label yellow.

-In the clean graph, $\mathbf{\Lambda}_v^{(2)} = [v, u1, u2, u3, u4, u5, u6, u7] $; $\{ u\in {\mathbf{\Lambda}}_v^{(2)}, y_u=c \} = \left \{u5,u6,u7,u8 \right \}$; $ \{ z\in {\mathbf{\Lambda}}_v^{(2)}, y_z=y_v \} = \left \{ u1, u2,u3, u4 \right \}$.
-We have
+In the clean graph, we have $\mathbf{\Lambda}_v^{(2)} = [v, u_1, u_2, u_3, u_4, u_5, u_6, u_7] $; $\{ u\in {\mathbf{\Lambda}}_v^{(2)}, y_u=c \} = \left \{u_5,u_6,u_7 \right \}$; $ \{ z\in {\mathbf{\Lambda}}_v^{(2)}, y_z=y_v \} = \left \{ u_1, u_2,u_3, u_4 \right \}$.